magepages/mpdocs/docs/product-alerts/index.md

 - **Back in Stock Notification**: Turn on this field to activate Stock Notification function.

+  - Choose `Enable`, then the link `Mp-Notify me when this product is in stock` will be displayed on product page
+  - Customers can click to this link to subscribe for notification of back-in-stock products

 - **Price Alert**: Turn on this field to activate Price Alert function.

+  - Choose `Enable`, then the link `Mp-Notify me when the price drops` will be displayed on product page
+  - Customers can click to this link to subscribe for notification of price change products